jexia/docs/docs/ums/README.md

 </template>
 </CodeSwitcher>

-## Change password
+## Change Password
-There are two ways to change the password for the user by using his old password or by using automation.
+There are two ways to change the password for a user by using their old password or by using automation.

-Using his old password:
+### Using Their Password

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">
 <template v-slot:js>